near/docs/docs/welcome.md

           <h3>
           Running a Node
           </h3>
-          Documentation on becoming a validator to help keeping the blockchain safe
+          Become a validator, help keeping the blockchain safe
         </div>
       </div>
     </a>